 "Our goal is to showcase two fantastic events as we proudly declare to the world that Edmonton is Hoopcity Canada."

-Running on July 30 and 31, the FIBA 3x3 Women’s Series showcases the world’s best women's 3x3 teams competing in the No 1 event on the women’s 3x3 professional circuit.
+Running on July 29 and 30, the FIBA 3x3 Women’s Series showcases the world’s best women's 3x3 teams competing in the No 1 event on the women’s 3x3 professional circuit.
 Edmonton has a rich history with the event, having hosted the inaugural Women’s Series Final Stop in 2019.
-Team Canada featuring Michelee and Katherine Plouffe, will be competing in their hometown.
+Team Canada featuring Michelle and Katherine Plouffe, will be competing in their hometown.

 U15 and U17 boys' teams representing each of the country’s 10 provinces will be part of the Canada Basketball National Championships, Monday, August 1, to Saturday, August 6, at the Saville Centre on the University of Alberta’s south campus.